 After that, your Series 3 JNIOR should be as close to factory reset as possible!

 The series 3 JNIORs used the Java Applet as a GUI.
 Years ago the browsers stopped supporting Java Applets due to security concerns.
-You are no longer able to open the series 3 Java Applet GUI in most browsers.
+You can no longer open the series 3 Java Applet GUI in most browsers.
 You can still access it by launching it locally since it is installed as part of the JNIOR Support Tool.
-The security concerns over java applets are not present when launching the Java Application locally.
+The security concerns over Java applets are not present when launching the Java Application locally.
 Here is how to access the Java Applet for a JNIOR.

 NOTE: The Java Applet GUI should only be used with series 3 JNIORs.
 The Java Applet GUI requires that your computer has Java installed.
-You can check if your computer has java by opening you command line and entering java -version.
+You can check if your computer has Java by opening your command line and entering java -version.
 Here is a link to different JDK options.

 First, make sure you have the JNIOR support tool downloaded.
 Here is a link for it.

-After selecting this for, the Java Applet for your JNIOR should open.
+After selecting this, the Java Applet for your JNIOR should open.

 The following post talks about entering the processor bootloader.
 Entering the bootloader could have unintended consequences should the wrong commands be entered.
 Proceed at your own risk.